MNikov/Python-OOP-October-2020/README.md

-Repository with all the solutions from the Python OOP course in SoftUni.
+Repository with all the solutions from the Python OOP course at SoftUni.